 With that, their Tree and Wool Loungers are completely carbon neutral thanks to sustainable practices like choosing natural materials and buying carbon emission offsets.
 Their packaging is also made from 90% recycled cardboard.

-Featured on Made Trade, one of my favourite Amazon alternatives, Krygies offers a great selection of eco friendly slippers in various styles and colours.
-With help from the best wool felters in the world—women artisans in Bishkek, Kyrgyzstan—Kyrgies wool slippers keep your feet at the perfect temperature year-round.
+Featured on Made Trade, one of my favorite Amazon alternatives, Krygies offers a great selection of eco friendly slippers in various styles and colors.
+With help from the best wool felters in the world — women artisans in Bishkek, Kyrgyzstan — Kyrgies wool slippers keep your feet at the perfect temperature year-round.
 Their selection includes eco-friendly slippers for both men and women.

 Kyrgies’ Fabric and material

 Kyrgies slippers are made of felted wool and all-natural, vegetable-tanned leather that is tanned without chrome or chromium.
-For colour, their wool is dyed using food colouring.
+For color, their wool is dyed using food coloring.

 Kyrgies’ Ethical sourcing

 Kyrgies ensure that all of the artisans who produce their handmade slippers are paid a living wage.
 The factory where they are made is also a women-run factory, and their slippers are handcrafted from mulesing-free wool felt grown on small, family-run farms.
 The sheep who provide this wool are kept in open pastures from spring to autumn and moved to the yards of Kyrgyz villagers during the winter months.